Manchester Terriers

 potential to make you proud if entered into agility sports or obedience trials.

-This is a very lively breed that should receive a significant daily walk.
-If left alone too long or not
+This is a very lively breed that should receive a couple of significant daily walks.
+If left alone too long or not exercised, he will get into destructive mischief!

 Manchester Terriers are not at all fussy about space and will easily adapt to an apartment or house.
-If

-Best if introduced and socialized with children from puppyhood.
+Best if introduced and socialized with children from puppy-hood.
 Little dogs

 don't like being mishandled and may respond unfavorably.